 Job interviews, like most things, are all about preparation.
-Whether you love job interviews or hate them, your job interview prep will likely dictate how well that interview goes.
-And to assist you with that job interview preparation, we, at the best staffing agency in Napa, CA – Star Staffing – have compiled this list of ten classic interview questions, along with the best tips to help you answer them.
-We’re even providing sample answers from some of the best career advice-givers around.
+Whether you love them or hate them, your job interview prep will likely dictate how well that interview goes.
+To assist you with that job interview preparation, we’ve compiled these examples of the most common interview questions, plus the best tips to help you answer them.
+We’re providing sample answers from some of our favorite career advice experts.

-When you’ve done your homework, and rehearsed your answers, you’ll no doubt feel more confident in your next job interview.
+Once you’ve rehearsed your answers to these classic interview questions, you’ll undoubtedly feel more confident in your next job interview.
 And a confident candidate?
 Well, that’s a great first impression to make.

 “I’m an innovative HR manager with 8 years of experience managing all aspects of the HR function — from recruiting to training to benefits— for Fortune 500 companies.
-I have spent the last six years developing my skills as a customer service manager for Mega company Inc., where I have won several performance awards and been promoted twice.
-I love managing teams and solving customer problems.
-Although I love my current role, I feel I’m now ready for a more challenging assignment and this position really excites me.”
+I have spent the last six years developing my skills as a customer service manager for Mega company Inc., where I have won several performance awards and bee.

 “I’ve always read your editor-in-chief’s letter from the editor notes.
 I’ve really enjoyed learning about her vision for the magazine and seeing how that’s taken shape over the last few issues especially.
 For example, I know she’s written a lot about inclusivity, and I can see how the magazine has been diversifying in a number of ways.
 I really respect the team’s efforts and want to be part of it.
 I know my background in journalism and my interests as an activist will prove invaluable in helping to propel the magazine forward.”